MaterializeInc/materialize/doc/user/content/sql/create-source/text-s3.md

 ### Example Single Object

-By creating a source that ingests a single object, we only require the `ListObject` [permission](https://materialize.com/docs/sql/create-source/text-s3/#permissions-required):
+When creating a source that ingests a single object, we only require the `ListObject` [permission](https://materialize.com/docs/sql/create-source/text-s3/#permissions-required):

 ```sql